lm-sys/RouteLLM/README.md

 ## Motivation

-Different LLMs vary widely their costs and capabilities, which leads to a dilemma when deploying them: routing all queries to the most capable model leads to the highest-quality responses but can be very expensive, while routing queries to smaller models can save costs but may result in lower-quality responses.
+Different LLMs vary widely in their costs and capabilities, which leads to a dilemma when deploying them: routing all queries to the most capable model leads to the highest-quality responses but can be very expensive, while routing queries to smaller models can save costs but may result in lower-quality responses.

-*LLM routing* offers a solution.
-We deploy a router that takes in each user's query and decides what LLM to route it to.
-We focus on routing between two models: a stronger, more expensive model and a cheaper but weaker model.
-Each request is also associated with a _cost threshold_ that determines the cost-quality tradeoff of that request - a higher cost threshold leads to lower cost but may also reduce the quality of responses.
+*LLM routing* offers a solution to this.
+We introduce a router that looks at queries and routes simpler queries to smaller, cheaper models, saving costs while maintaining quality.
+We focus on routing between 2 models: a stronger, more expensive model and a cheaper but weaker model.
+Each request is also associated with a _cost threshold_ that determines the cost-quality tradeoff of that request - a higher cost threshold leads to lower cost but may lead to lower-quality responses.

 ## Server